Can a profile be part of more than one lifecycle?

 Yes, the stage threshold caps frequency only inside a stage, not over the whole lifecycle.
 So a profile could be exposed to the same touchpoint in stage 2 and again in stage 3, for example.

-Use the BlueConic Simulator to test how profiles move through stages, and which dialogues are shown and connection goals active in lifecycle stages.
+Use the BlueConic Simulator to test how profiles move through stages, which dialogues are shown, and connection goals active in lifecycle stages.
 The Simulator helps you make sure the lifecycle is behaving the way you intend.
+Additionally, using the Simulator will show the reason why a certain dialogue is not showing for a profile if you expect it to, such as conflicting criteria.

-You can add up to 10 stages to a Lifecycle (including the "Profiles not assigned" category)and an unlimited number of touchpoints.
+You can add up to 10 stages to a lifecycle (including the "Profiles not assigned" category).
+A lifecycle can have an unlimited number of touchpoints.

 What statistics are available for Lifecycles?